Chainguard-Wolfi-Bites-Back/kdash-rs__kdash/README.md

 ### Install script

 Run the below command to install the latest binary.
 Run with sudo if you don't have write access to `/usr/local/bin`.
-Else the script will install to the current directory
+Else the script will install to the current directory.
+Alternatively, set `BIN_DIR` environment variable e.g. `BIN_DIR=~/.local/bin` to override the default install location.

 ```sh
 curl https://raw.githubusercontent.com/kdash-rs/kdash/main/deployment/getLatest.sh | bash